johnnyw66/SAP2/README.md

 This microprocessor written for the LogiSim Evolution CAD can be built with standard TTL/CMOS logic chips.
-Fed up with soldering - I wanted to 'build' the microprocessor before my attempt to describe this in *Verilog HDL* and placing the design on one of my Altera FPGAs.
+Fed up with soldering - I wanted to 'build' the microprocessor before my attempt to describe this in *Verilog HDL* and then placing the design on one of my Altera FPGAs.
 It will support 80 instructions which are listed below.

 At some point I will add in I/O instructions and have it drive a VGA/Video Composite output